Best phone carriers of 2025

 The best phone carrier delivers reliable service at an affordable cost while responding quickly whenever you've got a question about your service or your device.
 And if they can include some perks that deliver a little extra to your plan, even better.

-Coverage in specific areas is harder to pin down, but I do track overall coverage, especially how third-party testing firms rank the performance of different networks.
-And I'm following how the major carriers are improving their 5G reach and speeds as well.
+Coverage in specific areas is harder to pin down, but I do look at how a carrier ranks overall, using third-party testing firms that rank the performance of different networks.
+Though 5G coverage is pretty well-established at this point, I do look at how carriers are working to improve both 5G speeds and reach.

 Best phone carriers: The quick list